r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

 - Using R-devel not R 4.[23].x
 - timezone is Europe/London not Pacific/Auckland
-- OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 13 except for R-devel).
+- OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 14.0.3 with the macOS11 SDK.
+But R was built with CLT 14.0.0).
 - Later C/C++ compilers, different flags.
-  Apple clang 14.0.3 it seems was a major update, with many aspects of
+  Apple clang 14.0.3 it seems was a major update from 14.0.0, with
-    LLVM clang 15/16 having been ported.
-Version 15 is a minor update from 14.0.3.
+    many aspects of LLVM clang 15/16 having been ported.
+    Version 15 seems a minor update from 14.0.3.
   The SDK in ICU 15 has disabled the termcap emulation of terminfo.
 - External software is (mainly) kept up-to-date -- see above.
-    This includes using Java 17 and cmake, currently 3.26.4.
+    This includes using Java 17 and cmake, currently 3.27.1.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI .
 - 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.